 Lloyde High School provides only those courses required to earn a high school diploma.
 Students interested in enrolling in work-related courses are encouraged to enroll in the community college or participate in county regional occupational programs.
-For more information on career technical programs, contact the school office or the state's career technical website at www.cde.ca.gov/ci/ct/.
+Lloyde High offers an after school program as job training to help students seek out employment opportunitites, apply for positions and find steady work environments.
+For more information on career technical programs, contact the school office or the state's career technical website at www.cde. ca.gov/ci/ct/.

-Career Technical Education Program Participation 2011-12 Total Number of Students Participating in CTE Programs 130 Percentage of Students Completing a CTE Program and Earning a High School Diploma 0.0% Percentage of CTE Courses Sequenced or Articulated Between the School and Institutions of Postsecondary Education None
+Career Technical Education Program Participation 2012-13 Total Number of Students Participating in CTE Programs 0 Percentage of Students Completing a CTE Program and Earning a High School Diploma 0.0% Percentage of CTE Courses Sequenced or Articulated Between the School and Institutions of Postsecondary Education 0 r usiseculualy Lucation U